Skip to content

 ls.start_gui()

 You can select samples based on the values of a metadata field.
-The example below showcases a simple case of selecting samples with the highest metadata value.
+The example below showcases a simple case of selecting samples with the highest metadata value (typicality).
+Typicality is calculated for the given dataset first.

 import lightly_studio as ls